streetbackguy/Steam-Roulette/README.md

 - If you're not particularly happy with one game, you can reroll with the reroll button.

 # To-Do
-- Add custom window and taskbar icons
+- Nothing else so far